I am so excited to share this treat with you.

 I know some of you might be thinking “Ew!
 Grapefruit?!”…and I feel ya.
 I used to be one of you.

-Growing up, I could only eat grapefruit if it was covered in, like, an INCH of sugar.
+Growing up, my sisters and I would sleep over my grandparents’ house regularly.
+For some reason, I distinctly remember them offering us grapefruit halves at breakfast.
+I also distinctly remember that I could only eat it if it was covered in, like, an INCH of sugar.
 It would make my teeth ache, BUT that was the only way I could get past the tart bitterness of grapefruit.

 Not that long ago, I decided to challenge my childhood notion of grapefruit by mixing it in a boozy cocktail with gin and some thyme-infused simple syrup.
-It worked out beautifully (I’ll share the recipe with you guys soon!).
+It worked out beautifully.
 I found that grapefruit wasn’t quite as tart as it once was.
 I actually ENJOYED the slight bitterness it imparted.